SynthLabAI/Synapsis/synapsis/PENDING.md

 - Rename all `Synapsis` imports to `synapsis`
 - Change websocket arguments to include symbol
 - Alpaca `get_clock` in the exchange class
+- Changes in the homogeneity of the websocket trade feeds
+- Alpaca websocket streaming setting in `settings.json`